WandiParis/EasyAdminPlusBundle/doc/chapter-9.md

 For the sublist it use the list config from the 'Foreign' Entity declared in the entity Params.
 Options it the property to get le associated list.

-The show display also the "blame and timestamp" info on the record ( left in the title ) if the property exist.
+The show display also the "blame and timestamp" info on the record ( under the title ) if the property exist.
 So just add the BlamableTrait  and Timestampable Trait to make it work

 ```
 use Gedmo\Mapping\Annotation as Gedmo;